petersulyok/smfc/README.md

 The suffix number after `:` is used only for ordering and logging — it has no relationship to the `ipmi_zone=` value inside the section.
 Each instance is a complete, independent fan controller with its own full set of parameters, sharing only the physical temperature source.

 Multiple instances on the same IPMI zone participate in the shared zone arbitration described in [chapter 1.3](https://github.com/petersulyok/smfc/blob/main/README.md#13-shared-ipmi-zone-arbitration).

+#### 1.5 Service termination
+While `smfc` is running the BMC stays in FULL mode, which means the BMC hands fan control over to `smfc` and does not regulate anything itself.
+If the service stopped without touching the fans, the zones would stay frozen at the last applied level with nothing regulating them.

+To avoid this, `smfc` always applies the `[Ipmi] exit_level=` value (default: `100`, i.e. full speed) to all configured IPMI zones before it exits -- on a normal service stop or restart, and on error exits alike.
+See [chapter 6](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds) for the details, including the different behaviour on X14 motherboards.

 ### 2. User-defined control function
 Fan controllers use user-defined control functions that map a temperature interval to a fan rotation level interval.
 Two forms are supported in each temperature-driven section: a **simple linear** mapping (chapter 2.1) or an **advanced multi-segment** piecewise-linear curve (chapter 2.2).
 When both are present in the same section, `control_function=` takes precedence and the `min_temp/max_temp/min_level/max_level` keys are ignored.